 Discovered hangin' around Scotiabank Field at Nat Bailey Stadium back in 2008, Bob Brown Bear accepted the position of 'Official Mascot' with pride and hasn't missed a Canadians game since!
-With energy to spare, Bob knows that his role at the ballpark is to keep the energy high as his hometown Canadians try to win a Northwest League Championship - and he's been pretty happy as of late as the C's have won three straight titles!
+With energy to spare, Bob knows that his role at the ballpark is to keep the energy high as his hometown Canadians try to win a Northwest League Championship - and he's been pretty happy as of late with the C's having won three straight titles!

 What's the secret to getting Bob's attention?

 Did you know that Bob also makes more than 100 local community appearances each and every year?
 Bob can be found at all types of events, celebrations and special moments.
 Do you have a special event that you would like Bob to be a part of?
-Contact the Vancouver Canadians by calling 604.872.5232 or click here to e-mail our Community Relations Department and we can bring Bob out to create memories for your event.
+Contact the Vancouver Canadians by calling 604.872.5232 or click here to e-mail our Community Relations Department, and we can bring Bob out to create memories for your event.